GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 ### assistedClusterCreation

 Use `assistedClusterCreation` to specify constraints for cluster creation as part of app deployment.
-These constraints determine whether a new cluster creation is allowed as part of deployment; and if yes, what are the node constraints.
+These constraints determine whether a new cluster creation is allowed as part of deployment, and allow declaration of a specific node configuration for creation.

+`assistedClusterCreation` is optional if cluster creation is enabled.
+You can use it to specify a specific node configuration, but otherwise one will be generated according to defaults or specified `clusterConstraints`, if declared.
+The node config defined here will override the one suggested by `clusterConstraints`.

 ```yaml
 properties: